-In this tutorial, I will make an infrared sensor by utilizing IC LM358 with a simple step by step process.
-The activity of this sensor is so basic when an object is before the sensor, the alarm or LED will glow up.
+In this electronics project, I will make an infrared sensor by utilizing IC LM358 with a simple step-by-step process.
+This sensor is analogous to human’s visionary senses.
+The activity of this sensor is so basic when an object is before it, the alarm or LED will glow up.
 We have two IR LEDs, a transmitter and a receiver.
 At the point when the current goes through the transmitter, it will emit IR beams.
 This can be seen by utilizing any camera device.

 - LM358 IC